Cyber Insurance: New Risk, Same Rules

 As cyber attacks grow more sophisticated and costly, insurance is becoming a must-have component that may be bundled along with IT security services.
 As with any policy, cyber insurance policyholders have a right to expect insurance companies will accurately assess the damage and pay the full extent of the claim.
 When that doesn’t happen and the individual or commercial policyholder has trouble receiving the proper amount of compensation from the insurance carrier, it can be best to speak with an attorney.
 Other examples of bad faith that should be discussed with a lawyer include insurers who fail to acknowledge a claim, affirm or deny coverage within a reasonable time, use fraudulent investigative methods, or cancel a policy as a result of making a claim.

-As one of South Florida's most respected and oldest law firms, Stabinski Lawhas helped many clients sort out their legal rights, responsibilities and remedies.
+As one of Florida's most respected and oldest law firms, Stabinski Lawhas helped many clients sort out their legal rights, responsibilities and remedies.
 We are highly experienced in handling insurance loss claims and, in many cases, we can do so without cost to you.
 Fees and expenses are frequently paid by the insurance company, so nothing comes out of your recovery.
 We also work on a contingency basis, which means that if there is no recovery, there is no fee or cost to you.
 If you wish to learn more about how our firm can be of assistance to you, we encourage you to contact us for a free consultation by calling 305-643-3100 or filling out a case evaluation form.

 Categories: